algosup/2022-2023-project-2-santa-time-Project-5-group/docs/Functional.md

 ### Functional requirements

-- The service will be able to ask the client to accept the use of his location.
 - The service will be able to take a postal address and return a time for Santa to arrive.
 - The service will be able to take a coordinate and return a time for Santa to arrive.
+- The service will be able to ask the client to accept the use of his location in order to use it's coordinates.
 - The service will take into consideration the [Equation of time](https://en.wikipedia.org/wiki/Equation_of_time).

 ### Non-functional requirements

 - The service will be able to handle 10k requests per minute.
 - The service will not call an external API.
-- The service will be scalable thanks to kubernetes

 ## Personae